The course follows a few books:

 We’ve also seen ways to enrich model complexity, like polynomial feature expansion, in which the degree is also a hyperparameter.

-We’ll now see how best to choose these hyperparamaters; this is called the model selection problem.
+We’ll now see how best to choose these hyperparameters; this is called the model selection problem.

 We assume that there is an (unknown) underlying distribution producing the dataset, with range .
 The dataset we see is produced from samples from :

-Based on this, the learning algorithm choses the “best” model, under the parameters of the algorithm.
+Based on this, the learning algorithm choses the “best” model using the dataset , under the parameters of the algorithm.
+The resulting prediction function is .
+To indicate that sometimes depend on hyperparameters, we can write the prediction function as .

 Training Error vs. Generalization Error